Soma Sengupta

 Soma Sengupta (born 1968) is a British-American physician-scientist.
-She is a specialty board certified neuro-oncologist board certified Neurologist and fellowship-trained in Integrative Medicine.
+She is a United Council for Neurologic Subspecialties (USNC) certified neuro-oncologist, Neurologist and fellowship-trained in Integrative Medicine (University of Arizona) and Executive Leadership in Healthcare (Drexel University).
 Her clinical interests span treatment of brain tumor patients, integrative approaches in neurology and oncology, as well as healthcare policy.
-She is a full-time faculty member in the Departments of Neurology and Neurosurgery at the University of North Carolina at Chapel Hill, where she is a Full Professor, Vice Chair, member of the Lineberger Comprehensive Cancer Center, and Chief of the Division of Neuro-Oncology.
-She is also a Bye Fellow at Lucy Cavendish College, University of Cambridge, U.K.
+She is a Tufts University School of Medicine Clinical Professor in the Departments of Neurology and Neurosurgery as well as Department Chair, Neurology, and Neurologist-in-Chief, Tufts Medical Center.
+She is also a Bye Fellow at Lucy Cavendish College, University of Cambridge, U.K., and Honorary Fellow in the College of Medicine & Veterinary Medicine, The University of Edinburgh, U.K.